 Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty Economic Environment.
-Treasury has forecast the national annual average real GDP growth to be 3% in the year to June 2020 (Budget Economic & Fiscal Update, May 2019).
-The Christchurch economy is expected to continue to grow but at lower levels than the past 5 years as the residential rebuild slows.
-Delivery of key anchor projects - the convention centre, metro sports centre and Canterbury Multi Use Arena will have positive impacts on the local economy.
+Treasury has forecast that real production GDP will contract by 4.6% in the year to June 2020 (Budget Economic and Fiscal Update, May 2020).
+A further contraction of 1.0% is forecast for the year to June 2021.
+Economic activity in Christchurch will continue to receive some support from the delivery of key anchor projects - the convention centre, metro sports centre and Canterbury Multi Use Arena.
 Council has prepared this Plan on the basis that the current predictions about the economy will prove correct.
-That there are unexpected local, national or international economic shocks such as have been experienced in the last year with the March 2019 Mosque attacks and the COVID-19 (Coronavirus) outbreak, and growth slows significantly or becomes negative.
-Moderate/ Low While the New Zealand economy is currently in a strong position the availability and cost of Resources including labour and materials could constrain growth and/ or be inflationary.
-International economic shocks are often impossible to predict.
-Current risks that could trigger a negative economic environment include an oil price shock, geopolitical instability, some markets appearing overpriced.
-A significant economic slowdown will impact on the rating base and on ratepayers' ability to pay.
-It could move facilities and services that are currently considered must haves to being nice to haves.
+That there are further unexpected local, national or international economic shocks such as further restrictions on movement and economic activity from a second wave of the COVID-19 virus.
+(Coronavirus).
+This would further exacerbate the contraction in economic activity.
+Moderate Further economic contraction will impact on the rating base and on ratepayers' ability to pay.
+It could force Council to borrow more heavily or reduce facilities and services.
 Growth development contributions revenue.
 Council collects development contributions from property developers to fund the capital costs of providing infrastructure capacity to service growth development.
 Development contribution charges are based on apportioning the cost of providing growth infrastructure to the forecast number of new residential, commercial, industrial and other properties.
-This forecast is based on Council's Growth Model.
-If the number of new properties paying development contributions is less than forecast over the funding life of assets then revenue from development contributions will not be sufficient to fund the growth component of the Council's capital programme.
+This forecast is based on Council's Growth If the number of new properties paying development contributions is less than forecast over the funding life of assets then revenue from development contributions will not be sufficient to fund the growth component of the Council's capital programme.
 If the timing of growth differs significantly from forecast this will impact on Council's cash flows and may necessitate changes to planned borrowing.
 Low The timing of growth, and its impact on Council's development contributions revenue, can have a low impact on the borrowing and interest expense assumptions in this Plan.
+Model.
 Development contribution revenue is dependent on the forecast growth materialising over the funding life of the particular growth assets provided.
 The location and timing of development is determined by a number of factors outside the control of the council such as market factors.
 Low Any shortfall in development contributions revenue must be funded by borrowing.
 Population.
 Planning for activities, and thus the likely cost of providing those activities is on the assumption that the population of Christchurch will increase at the rate forecast by Council's growth model.
 That population growth is higher than projected, and Council will need to provide additional unplanned services and infrastructure.
 Low Population projections are based upon a standard set of demographic assumptions.
 However, the impact of the earthquake and the speed of the rebuild could alter these assumptions.
 The level of risk is low but could impact the cost of providing activities That population growth is lower than projected, and the Council will be required to support excess levels of infrastructure and service delivery.
 Low Net increases in inward migration fuelled by a rebuild are difficult to predict as is their sustainability in the medium term.
+The medium term impact of COVID-19 on migration is unknown at this point.